EsraaK-009/Arabic_dialects_clasification/README.md

 # Arabic Dialects Clasification

-Different models to classify Arabic dialects
+Using Machine and Deep learning models to classify what dialect a tweet in Arabic belong.

 ## Contents: